ZHaskell/docs/Z-IO/Filesystem.md

          -> Resource File
 ```

-`FileFlag` and `FileMode` are bit constants controlling the file opening behavior, e.g. if we have read or write access, or if a new file will be created if there's none.
-You can find more constants on hackage's document.
-What's interesting here is that `initFile` function return a `Resource File` type instead of `IO File`. `Resource` is defined in `Z.IO.Resource` module, with a function to use it:
+`FileFlag` and `FileMode` are bit constants controlling the file opening behavior, such as if we have read or write access or if a new file will be created when there's none.
+You can find more constants on hackage.
+The interesting thing here is that `initFile` function returns a `Resource File` type instead of `IO File`. `Resource` is defined in `Z.IO.Resource` module, with a function to use it:

 ```haskell
 withResource :: HasCallStack